 a level of social control and motivation toward education that leads to better math and reading skills.

-Teenagers who are religious have been found to have increased academic expectations for themselves.
-This expectation is especially strong in Vietnamese immigrants in whom frequent religious practices translates into teenagers placing greater importance on college, earning good grades, and avoiding substance abuse.
+Religious teenagers have been found to have increased academic expectations for themselves.
+This expectation is especially strong in Vietnamese immigrants in whom frequent religious practices translate into teenagers placing greater importance on college, earning good grades, and avoiding substance abuse.

 Habits and Skills